cody-dot-js/codyaprice.com-legacy/content/blog/0014-big-o-no-tation/index.md

   - Scalability
 hero:
   src: ./images/hero-image.jpg
-  alt: "Photo by Roman Kraft on Unsplash"
+  alt: 'Photo by Roman Kraft on Unsplash'
-  caption: "Photo by [Roman Kraft](https://unsplash.com/@romankraft) on [Unsplash](https://unsplash.com/s/photos/scale)"
+  caption: 'Photo by [Roman Kraft](https://unsplash.com/@romankraft) on [Unsplash](https://unsplash.com/s/photos/scale)'
 ---

 I felt inspired because of [this twitter thread](https://twitter.com/devcprice/status/1218468406934016001) to make a dedicated post on Big O notation and what it means for runtime and space complexity.